dr-m/crc32_simd/README.md

 The necessary bits of AVX512 support (most notably, AVX512BW to allow unaligned 64-byte loads) was introduced in Clang 8 and GCC 11.
+However, Clang 8 lacks the compiler intrinsic `_xgetbv()`, which is necessary for ensuring that the operating system has enabled the saving and restoring AVX512 registers on context switches.

-This has been tested on an Intel® Core™ i7-6500U CPU
+This has been tested on GNU/Linux on an Intel® Core™ i7-6500U CPU as well as an Intel® Xeon® Platinum 8368, the latter one with and without the Linux kernel option `noxsave`.

 You can try it out as follows:
 ```sh